lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The authentication credentials, CRED_I and CRED_R, contain the public authentication key of the Initiator and the Responder, respectively.

-EDHOC relies on COSE for identification of authentication credentials (see {{id_cred}}) and supports all credential types for which COSE header parameters are defined including X.509, C509, CWT and CCS.
+EDHOC relies on COSE for identification of authentication credentials (see {{id_cred}}) and supports all credential types for which COSE header parameters are defined including X.509 {{RFC5280}}, C509 {{I-D.ietf-cose-cbor-encoded-cert}}, CWT {{RFC8392}} and CWT Claims Set (CCS) {{RFC8392}}.
 When the identified credential is a chain or bag, CRED_x is just the end-entity X.509 or C509 certificate / CWT.
 In X.509 and C509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman public keys typically have key usage "keyAgreement".

 CRED_x needs to be defined such that it is identical when used by Initiator or Responder.
 The Initiator and Responder are expected to agree on a specific encoding of the credential, see {{applicability}}.
 It is RECOMMENDED that the COSE 'kid' parameter, when used, refers to a specific encoding.
-The Initiator and Responder SHOULD use an available authentication credential without re-encoding.
+The Initiator and Responder SHOULD use an available authentication credential (transported in EDHOC or otherwise provisioned) without re-encoding.
 If for some reason re-encoding of the authentication credential may occur, then a potential common encoding for CBOR based credentials is bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}.

 * When the authentication credential is a X.509 certificate, CRED_x SHALL be the end-entity DER encoded certificate wrapped in a bstr {{I-D.ietf-cose-x509}}.
 * When the authentication credential is a C509 certificate, CRED_x SHALL be the end-entity C509Certificate {{I-D.ietf-cose-cbor-encoded-cert}}
-* When the authentication credential is a COSE_Key in a CWT {{RFC8392}}, CRED_x SHALL be the untagged CWT.
+* When the authentication credential is a COSE_Key in a CWT, CRED_x SHALL be the untagged CWT.
 * When the authentication credential is a COSE_Key but not in a CWT, CRED_x SHALL be an untagged CCS.
       * Naked COSE_Keys are thus dressed as CCS when used in EDHOC, which is done by prefixing the COSE_Key with 0xA108A101.

-An example of a CRED_x is shown below; a CCS containing an X25519 static Diffie-Hellman key and an EUI-64 identity:
+An example of a CRED_x is shown below:

 ~~~~~~~~~~~
 {                                              /CCS/